JasperSmitz/ThoughChain/README.md

-# ThoughChain
+# ThoughtChain

-ThoughChain is a command-line tool that builds a concise literature review using Semantic Scholar and a language model.
+ThoughtChain is a command-line tool that builds a concise literature review using Semantic Scholar and a language model.
 It generates search queries, downloads relevant papers, analyzes them and produces a report.

 ## Setup